bwRavencl/ControllerBuddy/README.md

 ## Building

-If you want to build ControllerBuddy from its source code this section might be helpful to get you started.
+If you want to build ControllerBuddy from source, this section might be helpful to get you started.
 ControllerBuddy uses the Gradle build system, the following Gradle tasks are supported:

 | Task                                   | Command                 |